 The power of evolution in software architecture

-But is it even possible to have all the informations up front and to plan everything perfectly before even a single line of code is written?
+But is it even possible to have all the information up front and to plan everything perfectly before even a single line of code is written?
 Of course it is not.

 Although there is nothing wrong with extensive planning upfront, we should not expect to get everything right from the beginning.
 We should allow constant refactoring to happen and we should embrace the fact, that software is flexible.